 Numerous food truck vendors have joined Pinterest, the popular visual bookmarking tool.
-Unfortunately there are plenty that are making mistakes while marketing with Pinterest and trying to figure out how to use the site for marketing their food trucks.
+Because of this, we’ve done some research.
+Unfortunately, we’ve found plenty that are making mistakes while marketing with Pinterest and trying to figure out how to use the site for marketing their food trucks.

-Pinterest, which launched in 2010, has grown to more than 100 million users.
-Every day, people use the website to “pin” images and videos to their personal pin boards so they can save and share the things they love.
+Pinterest launched in 2010, since then it has grown to more than 100 million users.
+People use the website to pin images and videos to their personal pin boards.
+This allows them to save and share the things they love.
 The site gets social when people follow each other and repin or comment on each other’s pins.

-The vast majority of Pinterest users are women between the ages of 25 and 34, so it’s a natural place for mobile food business to spend time if they want to connect with that target audience.
+The vast majority of Pinterest users are women between the ages of 25 and 34.
+Because of this, it’s a natural place for mobile food business to spend time.
 If you are wondering how to use it, it is easy to get creative inspiration by reviewing other food truck pinboards.

 With that in mind, here are some Pinterest do’s and don’ts to help you use the site to promote your mobile food business.

 Do’s And Don’ts For Food Truck Marketing With Pinterest

 - Tell stories and tap into emotions.
 Pinterest is a place for storytelling.
 Therefore, help consumers become emotionally connected to your food truck brand by pinning content that reveals more about your brand personality than just your menu items.

 - Get social and build relationships.
 Pinterest is a social destination, so get involved with its community.
 Find active Pinterest members and build relationships with them.
 Follow them, repin their content and comment on their pins.
 The commenting feature in Pinterest is still greatly underutilized, and you can stand out by using it frequently.